michalliu/jsruntime.vim/README.md

-jsruntime.vim (Javascript runtime in Vim)
+jsruntime.vim (Run javascript code directly in Vim)
 =============

 It use [PyV8](http://code.google.com/p/pyv8/) as javascript interpreter. if PyV8 not supported, it use node, cscript, spiderMonkey as fallbacks.